 The legal basis for the data processing described in the following section is Article 6 (1) lit.
 F GDPR, based on our legitimate interest in the needs-based design and continuous optimization of our website.

-Google will process the information obtained through the cookies to evaluate your use of the website, to compile reports on website activities for website operators, and to provide additional information related to website use and internet use Services.
+If consent has been provided when you enter the site, Google will process the information obtained through the cookies to evaluate your use of the website, to compile reports on website activities for website operators, and to provide additional information related to website use and internet use Services.

 You can configure your browser to reject cookies, as shown above, or you can prevent the collection of data generated by cookies related to your use of this website (including your IP address) and Google’s processing of that data by using a Google provided Browser Add-On.
 This prevents data collection by Google Analytics within this website in the future (the opt-out only works in the browser and only for this domain).
 If you delete your cookies in this browser, you will need to click this link again.